MozillaZine

 Modify these preferences by editing configuration for the user profile.
 This can be done via about:config, as follows:

-• To prevent scanning the directories specified in the Windows registry for PLIDs, modify the plugin.scan.plid.all preference value from "true" to "false".
-Plugins in this category include RealPlayer, as well as Flash starting with version 9.0 r45 [1].
+• To prevent scanning the directories specified in the Windows registry for PLIDs , modify the plugin.scan.plid.all preference value from "true" to "false".
+Plugins in this category currently include RealPlayer, the Next-Generation Java Plug-In for Mozilla browsers and Adobe Flash (starting with Flash 9.0 r45).
+[1].
+[2]

 To return to the default settings, reset the modified preferences via about:config.
-Note that these changes will effect the current profile and will need to be repeated for any other user profiles.
+Note that these changes will affect the current profile and will need to be repeated for any other user profiles.

 Related preferences

 Plugin scanning is controlled by the preferences listed below, which is presented for information only.
-Although is possible to stop the plugin scan for for all user profiles by editing the all.js file, as mentioned here this is not recommended, since modifications made to the all.js will be lost at the next program upgrade that replaces the file with a newer version.
+Although it is possible to stop the plugin scan for for all user profiles by editing the "all.js" file, as mentioned here, this is not recommended since modifications made to all.js will be lost at the next program upgrade that replaces the file with a newer version.

 Any line preceded by a double slash ("//") is a "comment"; the actual preference lines begin with pref and end with a semi-colon.